Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     routev4PathPtr->mutable_nexthopinterface()->set_name(nextHopIf);

 We have finished the for loop and now need to make the RPC call.
-We do this with routev4Op() function called in routepushv2 in ServiceLayerMain.cpp
+We do this with routev4Op() function called in routepush_slaf in ServiceLayerMain.cpp

     route_shuttlev2->routev4Op(service_layer::SL_OBJOP_UPDATE);

-The following code snippets are copied from function route_shuttlev2->routev4Op from file ServiceLayerRoutev2.cpp similar to when we register the vrf message in earlier steps

     route_op = routeOp;
     route_msg.set_oper(route_op); // Desired ADD, UPDATE, DELETE operation